Colleges of the University of Cambridge: Restrictions on entry

 No colleges are all-male, although most originally were.
-Darwin, founded in 1964, was the first mixed college, while in 1972 Churchill, Clare and King's colleges were the first previously all-male colleges to admit women, whilst King's accepted only students from Eton College until 1865.
+Darwin, founded in 1964, was the first mixed college.
+In 1972, Churchill, Clare and King's colleges were the first previously all-male colleges to admit women, whilst King's accepted only students from Eton College until 1865.
 The last all-male college to become mixed was Magdalene, in 1988.
-In 1973 Hughes Hall became the first all-female college to admit men, and Girton first admitted men in 1979.
+In 1973, Hughes Hall became the first all-female college to admit men, and Girton first admitted men in 1979.
 Lucy Cavendish admitted only female mature students and postgraduates until 2021.

 Newnham also places restrictions on the admission of staff members, allowing only women to become fellows of the college.
 Murray Edwards does not place this restriction on fellows.

 Architectural influence

 The Cambridge and Oxford colleges have served as an architectural inspiration for Collegiate Gothic architecture, used by a number of American universities including Princeton University, Cornell University, University of Chicago, and Washington University in St. Louis since the late nineteenth century.